simeononsecurity/simeononsecurity.ch/content/articles/react-vs-angular-vs-vue.js-front-end-web-development-framework-comparison/index.en.md

 ### Popularity and Community Support

 React has gained immense popularity in recent years and has a large and active community.
-It has extensive community support, with a wide range of third-party libraries and resources available.
+It has extensive community support, with many third-party libraries and resources available.
 Angular, backed by Google, also has a significant user base and a robust ecosystem.
 Vue.js, although relatively newer compared to React and Angular, has experienced rapid growth and has a supportive community.

 ### Learning Curve